AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Experiments

-\textbf{Case study.} Apart from the objective and subjective evaluations, we conduct a case study as shown in Figure~\ref{fig:case}.
-For each of the guidance methods, CFG, PG, and HG, we provide three test text prompts.
-As shown, CFG is prone to produce less structured results.
-In comparison, PG has shown improved quality and HG produces the strongest outcome.
+\paragraph{Case study} Apart from the objective and subjective evaluations, we conduct a case study for each of the guidance methods in Appendix~\ref{appgeneratedsamples}.
+As shown, CFG is prone to produce less structured results, while PG has shown improved quality and HG produces the strongest outcome.
 These results are consistent with our objective test results and the human evaluations.
-We provided more generation results in Appendix~\ref{appgeneratedsamples}.